elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 > The question of costs is particularly sensitive for British investors who have been pressing the London exchange to lower its transaction fees.
 "When you are looking at infrastructures coming together, it's not just a question of price," said Ms. Knight at the Association of Private Client Investment Managers and Stockbrokers in London.
 "We are going to be looking at the cost benefits and how it's going to develop strategically

+### Merger Announcement Return

+- target company being acquired goes up
+  - usually enough interest and bargaining power
+- acquirer loses value, about 3% on average
+  - acquirer tends to overpay
+  - winner's curse: when the price is not set, easy to overpay

+- New academic study to understand the long term affects of mergers.
+- Market doesn't fully price the long-term effects
+- Until 2006
+- The problem with measuring over 3 years, is the other strategies of the business, which might not be merger related
+- The longer you wait, the fuzzier the causation effects
+- 3 years is long, so hard to believe it's about the merger effect
+  - When you just look at mergers, companies that merged lost value over the next three years
+  - When looking at failed mergers (regulatory, exogenous): companies that want to buy but don't succeed.
+Those companies ended up performing even worse
+  - Therefore, mergers likely to create value (slows down loss of value)
+    - Also tells us companies that are looking to merge are already on the decline

+### Long-term Stock Exchange

+Caters to long-term investors, not taken off.

+### Firm Leverage

+- typical firm in North America are underlevered
+  - In Europe, mostly debt backed
+  - Study done to increase debt by 3.5%
+- this is due to volatile future cash flows
+- higher debt, means higher interest, which could hurt if there is a decline in revenue

+Large cash balance, tends to be misused.
+If firms have large cash balances, it's not because of great projects to invest in, but rather the firm has nothing to invest in and is value destructive.
+Firms with large cash balances are un-liked.

 ### Hedge Funds and Deutsche Börse

 In the first half of 2004, Deutsche Börse shares underperformed the DAX index, and hedge funds like: Children's Investment Fund (TCI) in London, Atticus Capital in New York, and RIT Partners (Lord Rothschild) began buying in late autumn.
 RIT Partners sent Lord Rothschild to oppose the LSE bid and his son was part of Atticus.